Skip to main content

 Study Summary

-The PGB2 (Phenotype-Genotype and Biomarker) Study of the CReATe Consortium will prospectively and systematically study approximately 300 patients with amyotrophic lateral sclerosis (ALS) or a related neurodegenerative disorder such as ALS-frontotemporal dementia (FTD), primary lateral sclerosis (PLS), hereditary spastic paraplegia (HSP), progressive muscular atrophy (PMA), and multisystem proteinopathy (MSP).
-The study is broadly inclusive, enrolling patients with both familial and sporadic forms of disease.
+The PGB2 Study will prospectively and systematically study patients with amyotrophic lateral sclerosis (ALS) or a related neurodegenerative disorder (listed further below).
 All enrolled patients will undergo five in-person evaluations at one of the CReATe consortium clinical sites as well as annual remote evaluations.
 In-person evaluations will include motor, cognitive and functional assessments as well as collection of biological fluids.
 Remote evaluations will focus on functional status and disease staging.
 Family members of patients with apparently sporadic disease (i.e. no family history) may also participate through a remote-evaluation process in which they provide limited information about their medical history as well as biological samples (blood and urine).
 Every effort will be made to integrate study procedures into multi-disciplinary clinic visits to minimize the burden of participation on patients and their families.

 For Diseases